 Agricultural properties and residence obligations

-The Agricultural Land Act reflects the Norway’s agricultural policy objective of preserving farmland and maintaining and improving the land resources available to individual farms.
-Consequently, the owners of farmland are made responsible for ensuring their land is cultivated.
+The Land Act reflects the agricultural and political objective of safeguarding land resources and of maintaining and improving the resources available to individual farms.
+Among other things, this means that anyone who owns cultivated land is responsible for ensuring that the land is cultivated.